 To test that possibility, I tested an older Mi1 against the Dylos Pro (which also scored well against the official PM2.5 numbers).
 The results showed the same pattern as the Mi2.

 I also tested the Mi2 Pro, and it showed the same pattern.
 Thus, this seems to be a consistent problem with Xiaomi purifiers.

 How Do We Know Those Other Numbers Are Correct?

 Hang on, aren’t we assuming the Laser Egg and the Node are the right numbers?
 How do we know that those are the right ones, and the Xiaomi is the wrong?

 Smart Air ran comparison tests of the Node and Laser Egg with official PM2.5 numbers for six days.
 The Node and the Egg correlated with the official PM2.5 at a very respectable r = .98, with an average error of 4.8 micrograms for the Node and 6.5 micrograms for the Egg.
 That makes me confident their numbers are a good approximation of the true concentration.

-This Could Explain the Xiaomi Left Air at Dangerous Levels in Our Tests
+This Could Explain the Xiaomi Left Air at Dangerous Levels in Separate Tests

 Smart Air tested the Xiaomi Mi2 air purifier in a real Beijing apartment for 12 nights, and the results shocked me.
 I honestly thought it’d do a fine job.
 After all, purifiers are just fans and filters.
 But the Xiaomi left the air at unhealthy levels for 86% of the time.